PaperVoyager : Building Interactive Web with Visual Language Models: Experiment

 \subsection{Main Results}

 Table 2 presents the task success rates across 19 representative tasks.
 Overall, PaperVoyager achieves the best performance with an average SR of 80.7\%, outperforming all baseline models.
-The strongest baseline, Qwen-Max, obtains an overall score of 80.2\%, while Kimi 2.5 and Gemini-3-Flash achieve 77.3\%, Minimax reaches 73.6\%, and GPT5.2 performs the worst with 68.1\%.
-These results demonstrate that PaperVoyager is able to more reliably generate executable and interactive WebPaper systems across diverse technical domains.
+The strongest baseline is Qwen-Max, with an overall score of 80.2\%.
+Kimi 2.5 and Gemini-3-Flash both achieve 77.3\%, Minimax reaches 73.6\%, and GPT5.2 performs the worst with 68.1\%.

 Across different task categories, PaperVoyager shows consistently strong performance.
-In algorithm and data structure tasks (e.g., Alg-DP, Alg-GP, and DS-HM), our method achieves competitive or leading results.
+In algorithm and data structure tasks, including Alg-DP, Alg-GP, and DS-HM, our method achieves competitive or leading results.
 In particular, Alg-GP reaches 90.4\%, indicating that the generated interfaces effectively capture algorithmic dynamics such as graph traversal and pathfinding processes.
-In machine learning tasks (ML-GD, ML-KM, and ML-NNV), PaperVoyager achieves 85.3\%, 83.3\%, and 84.5\%, respectively, suggesting that the generated systems successfully expose optimization processes and model behaviors through interactive visualizations.
-Despite the strong overall performance, some tasks remain challenging.
-For example, Sys-Sched exhibits slightly lower success rates compared with other domains, likely because such tasks require more complex coordination between interactive controls and system states.
+In machine learning tasks, including ML-GD, ML-KM, and ML-NNV, PaperVoyager achieves 85.3\%, 83.3\%, and 84.5\%, respectively.
+This suggests that the generated systems successfully expose optimization processes and model behaviors through interactive visualizations.